 A driver allegedly spilled his coffee which caused him to hit another vehicle and then set off a chain reaction with three other vehicles.
 According to Police, the accident happened around 10:30 Tuesday, May 7, 2019, in the southbound lanes of I-75 between Fowler Avenue and I-4 in Tampa.

 The driver of a Chevy Express told police that he spilled his coffee and looked down, and when he looked up, the cars in front of him had stopped.
-Police say that he then swerved into a center lane and hit a flatbed truck and then was struck by a Chevrolet Camaro.
-The Express kept going across the lanes and hit a Dodge Durango before coming to a rest.
+Police say that he then swerved into a center lane and hit a flatbed truck.
+Then a Chevrolet Camaro struck him The Express kept going across the lanes and hit a Dodge Durango before coming to a rest.

-In all, five vehicles were damaged, and two people were taken to Tampa Bay General Hospital, one with serious injuries.
+In all, the accident damaged five vehicles and sent two people to Tampa Bay General Hospital, one with serious injuries.
 It’s unknown at this time if the driver of the Express will be charged, and officers say that the accident is still under investigation.

 When we think of distracted driving, we think of someone on their phone or texting while driving.
 While this is trending upward at an alarming rate, there are still “old school” ways to be distracted.
 According to a study by the National Highway Transportation Safety Administration, in 2017, there were almost 3,200 people killed by distracted driving, and almost another 500,000 were injured in 1.5 million crashes related to distracted driving.

 That’s a lot of crashes and injuries that can be avoided by paying attention.
 Some of the ways other than cell phone use people are distracted are: